programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-25.png" alt="A full-screen parameters' window for hosting a multiplayer match with my custom scenario.
 Player 1, on Team 1, will play as the Gauls, and Player 2, on Team 2, will play as the Romans.
 The map type is Scenario, and the map that is selected is named 'Bibtracte.'" caption="Figure 25.
 Hosting a multiplayer match with my custom scenario." %}

-After Roman Ruffian (Player 2) clicks 'I'm ready', Gallic Guy (Player 1, the host) clicks _Start Game_, and the match begins:
+After Roman Ruffian (Player 2) clicks 'I'm ready', Gallic Guy (Player 1, the host) clicks _Start Game_, and the match begins (as seen on the host machine):

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-26.png" alt="A view of Player 1 (in this case, me) situated with their Gallic fort atop Mont Beuvray, indicating the beginning of a multiplayer match played using the custom historical scenario.
 Player 1 specifically has a civic center, multiple guard towers, a barracks, several houses, some female citizens, and several infantrymen." caption="Figure 26.
 Player 1 is ready for battle from their fortress atop Mont Beuvray." %}